brianyiktaktsui/Skymap/README.md

 #  Pipeline

-If you happen to want to dig into the gut and gore make a copy of the pipeline, the code are documented as the followings
+If you happen to want to dig into the gut and gore, and make a copy of the pipeline, here are the scripts: